 On October 7-9, I took a whirlwind trip through Budapest, Vienna, and Salzburg.
 This post will focus on day two: Vienna.

-After having breakfast at our hostel in Budapest, we boarded a bus bound for Austria.
+After having breakfast near our hostel in Budapest, we boarded a bus bound for Austria.
 We journeyed through the types of villages and hillsides that only ever seem to exist in movies or fairy tales, until you see them in real life.

 Then, just before lunch, we arrived in Vienna.
 We fueled up, made some plans for the rest of the day, then joined a local tour guide for a walking tour of the city.

 After the tour was over, my friends and I made our way to the Kunsthistorisches Museum – the Fine Arts Museum of Vienna.
-It houses some of the most important and well-renowned works of art in the world, compiled over many years by the members of the imperial Austrian court.
+It houses some of the most important and renowned works of art in the world, compiled over many years by the members of the imperial Austrian court.

 The museum closed at 6:00, giving us just enough time to see the whole thing.
 And, what’s more, when we finished, it was time for dinner!
 We’d been told about some of the traditional Austrian dishes, and were eager to try one of the most famous – wiener schnitzel.
 That plus warm cherry tea made for a hearty fall dinner to offset the cool temperatures.